KiandaBPM/docs/content/docs/platform/rules/files/generate-excel-document.md

 When you have clicked on an existing rule, and the rule is visible in the right-hand pane under **Rules**, there are a number of options available to you.

-1. To **disable** a rule click the slider across beside the rule name.
+1. To **disable** a rule, click the slider across beside the rule name.
 2. To **copy** a rule, click on the **Duplicate** button ![Duplicate button](/images/duplicate-button.jpg) beside the rule name.
 3. To **delete** a rule, click on the **Bin/Trash** button ![Bin/Trash button](/images/bin.png).
 4. To **view** a rule, click on the **rule name** to open the **Edit rule** dialog box.

 ### User tip ![Target icon](/images/05.png)

 - When using this rule, create a **utility panel** and make it **invisible** to other users.
-You can then **move** the Excel template file filed and the generated Excel workbook file field inside the utility panel.
+You can then **move** the Excel template file field and the generated Excel workbook file field inside the utility panel.
 This way other users will not be able to see the **unnecessary** file fields and will not be able to **tamper** with them.
 To see an example of a utility panel, go to [Creating a utility panel](/docs/examples/inspection/inspect-form/#creating-a-utility-panel).
 - Use this rule when working with **tables** inside of Kianda.
 It is very easy to create an Excel spreadsheet by **transferring data** from your processes into Excel using the **Excel add-in**.
 Use **smart tags** from the add-in to add a table, the data from your table will be transferred into the Excel spreadsheet without manually typing them.
 See [Excel workbook add-in](/docs/platform/document-generation/excel-workbook-add-in/) for more detail.

 ### What’s next ![Idea icon](/images/18.png)